fay59/classix/README.md

 ### Memory Management

-Classes that need to be able to deal with memory visible to the emulator pass around an `IAllocator` instance.
-An `IAllocator`'s responsibility is to allocate and deallocate memory in the address range that the PowerPC emulator need to be able to access, and to translate `uint32_t` virtual PowerPC addresses into native pointers.
+Classes that need to be able to deal with memory visible to the emulator pass around an `Allocator` instance.
+An `Allocator`'s responsibility is to allocate and deallocate memory in the address range that the PowerPC emulator need to be able to access, and to translate `uint32_t` virtual PowerPC addresses into native pointers.
 Right now, the only allocator is the native allocator,